 Another menace was Canadian thistle.
 It was nice to be able to blame the Canadians for those, and the Russians for Russian thistle.
 In his spare time, Grandfather would toss a hoe over his shoulder and go on long treks from one end of the Flat to the other, a distance of at least a mile, as part of his ongoing battle against thistles.
 I sometimes wonder why he never thought of goats which would probably have eaten both the thistles and the flags.

-Grass Valley got its name from a kind of rye grass, which grew in elephant-sized clumps all through the valley.
+Grass Valley got its name from a kind of rye grass, which originally grew in elephant-sized clumps all through the valley.
 In the early days it was said to be “as tall as a man on horseback.”
 Cattle didn’t eat rye grass, and when it was grubbed out, the flags came up instead.
 This was before the time of herbicides, which I am sure that Grandfather would not have hesitated to use.
 It was the same with Morning Glory in the wheat.
-He would come into the house mumbling angrilly under his breath because the Morning Glory had clogged up the combine again–or the disk, or the plow, or some other piece of farm machinery.
+He would come into the house mumbling angrily under his breath because the Morning Glory had clogged up the combine again–or the disk, or the plow, or some other piece of farm machinery.
 It was no wonder that ranchers in the county started having their fields sprayed by airplane with 2,4D as soon as that modern opportunity became available, which it didn’t in his lifetime.
-Little did they dream what would be the disasterous result of that miracle!
+Little did they dream what would be the disastrous result of that miracle!

 There was a ditch that meandered the whole length of the Flat.
 It had water in it only when the snow melted in the spring.
 Then, sometimes, the whole Flat would be flooded, and water would roar through the ditch in roiling streaks and waves that we imagined might be what the ocean looked like, never having seen the ocean.
 It was exciting: all that water in this dry land!
 Water all over the ground!
 We would put on our galoshes and go splashing around in WATER!
 We were careful though, not to get too close to the part that was rushing and piling up on itself.
 Things would float down from town, mostly old boards and whisky bottles, because the ditch went along behind the lumber yard and the town’s only tavern.
 After the water subsided we would take our red wagon and go all through the flat picking up boards.
 We burned these in our cook stove, wood being hard to come by during the depression years in a country with no forests.